-VeinGogh generates a tiny, regulated, high frequency current called thermic omolysis.
+VeinGogh generates a tiny, regulated, high-frequency current called thermic homolysis.
 The current is delivered to the vessel via a hair-thin probe.
-There is a microburst of energy that selectively heats the vein, coagulating the blood and collapsing the vessel wall, which is quickly absorbed into the body.
+There is a microburst of energy that selectively heats the vein, coagulating the blood, and collapsing the vessel wall, which is quickly absorbed into the body.

-On average, we find that our patients need around 2-3 treatments to have the spider viens fade.
+On average, we find that our patients need around 2-3 treatments to have the spider veins fade.
 However, depending on the specific location and size of the veins more treatments may be necessary.

 Immediately.
 You will see continuous improvement over several weeks as the treated vessels are reabsorbed.

 What Can VeinGogh vein removal treat?

 VeinGogh can be utilized to eliminate cherry angiomas, small hemangiomas, spider nevi, and even rosacea.
 VeinGogh works best on spider veins 0.3mm or smaller, typically the small red veins.
 VeinGogh is not designed to treat feeders or larger vessels deep beneath the surface, ie the larger blue veins.
 To effectively treat leg veins, VeinGogh should be used in conjunction with Sclerotherapy.